Disentangled Representation Learning for Parametric Partial Differential Equations: Introduction

 Discovering interpretable representations of physical parameters in learning physical systems is challenging due to the intricate nature of real-world phenomena and the often implicit relationships between variables.
-In physics, parameters like force, energy, and velocity are governed by well-established laws, and extracting these parameters in a way that aligns with physical intuition requires models that go beyond mere pattern recognition.
-Traditional ML models may fit the data but fail to represent these parameters in a physically interpretable way.
-To address this, recent developments include the integration of physical constraints into the learning process \citep{raissi2019physics}, such as embedding conservation laws \citep{liu2023ino,liuharnessing}, symmetries \citep{mattheakis2019physical}, or invariances \citep{cohen2016group} directly into model architectures.
+In physics, quantities like force, energy, and velocity are governed by well-established laws, and extracting them in a way that aligns with physical intuition requires models that go beyond mere pattern recognition.
+Traditional ML models may fit the data but fail to provide a physically interpretable way.
+To address this, recent developments include integrating physical constraints into the learning process \citep{raissi2019physics}, such as embedding conservation laws \citep{liu2023ino,liuharnessing}, symmetries \citep{mattheakis2019physical}, or invariances \citep{cohen2016group} directly into model architectures.
 Additionally, methods like symbolic regression \citep{biggio2021neural} and sparse modeling \citep{carroll2009prediction} aim to discover simple, interpretable expressions that capture the underlying dynamics.
-However, balancing model complexity with interpretability remains a significant challenge, as overly complex models may obscure the true physical relationships, while oversimplified models risk losing critical details of the system's behavior.
+However, balancing model expressivity with interpretability remains a significant challenge, as overly complex models may obscure the true physical relationships, while oversimplified models risk losing critical details of the system's behavior.